sc-ventures/cloudbreak-documentation/docs/recipes.md

-## Recipes (Custom Scripts)
+## Recipes

-When creating a cluster, you can optionally upload one or more recipes (i.e. scripts) and they will be executed on specific host group before or after the cluster installation.
+When creating a cluster, you can optionally upload one or more "recipes" (custom scripts) and they will be executed on specific host group before or after the cluster installation.
 You can use recipes for tasks such as installing additional software or performing advanced cluster configuration.
+For example, you can use a recipe to put a JAR file on the Hadoop classpath.

 ### Writing Recipes